flabby99/Lucene/README.md

-# Lucene - Sean
+# Lucene - Sean Martin 13319354

-# Makefile
+# Building
-I will try to create a makefile which will handle compiling the code In case I do not get around to it - run:
->javac -d ./classes/ -cp :./lib/* #JAVA_SRC_PATH
+To build the project, run ./build.sh

 # Running
-To run the code move to the classes directory and run:
->java -cp :../lib/* #JAVA_PROGRAM_PATH #COMMAND LINE ARGS
+Provided are three scripts, run ./run.sh which will run indexing, searching and evaluating with different options. index_and_search.sh does what you might expect, use the -h flag for more info by default the script takes in the cran.all.1400 file to index eval.sh uses trec_eval to evaluate a search results file, again the -h flag works for more info by default the script takes in the cranqrel_trec file to evaluate against